 - otherwise unconscious.

-Battery is the intentional and unlawful touching of another person.4 Examples battery include:
+Battery is the intentional and unlawful touching of another person.4 Examples of battery include:

 - stabbing; or

-Unlike assault under NRS 200.471, battery requires physical contact.
-It makes no difference if the physical contact is indirect, such as causing a person to get sick by poisoning that person’s drink.
+Unlike assault, battery requires physical contact.
+It makes no difference if the physical contact is indirect, such as:

 Also unlike assault, battery does not require that the victim be aware of the touching.
 For instance, it is still battery to beat up someone who is passed out even if the victim has no recollection of the attack.

-For instance, the sentence is harsher whenever you knew — or should have known — that the victim was on duty as either of the following “protected class” occupations:
+The sentence is always harsher whenever you knew — or should have known — that the victim was a “protected class” and on duty.
+“Protected class” occupations include:

 - officers (including the police),